The Latte Factor Is a Lie. Sort Of. What Your Daily Coffee Really Costs Over 10 Years

 Try the Compound Interest Calculator with $20, $25, or $35 weekly contributions.
 Then use the Savings Goal Calculator if your real aim is a buffer, holiday, or deposit rather than a hypothetical future number.

-Where the latte factor actually helps
+Where the latte factor helps

 - What am I spending on autopilot?